scc416/drum-machine/README.md

 # Drum Machine

-A react drum machine.
+A react drum machine with 9 clickable drum pad elements, which can also be trigger by key press.
+The drum machine also has a display, power button and volume control.
 This is one of my project for [Front End Development Libraries Projects](https://www.freecodecamp.org/learn/front-end-development-libraries/) on [freeCodeCamp](https://www.freecodecamp.org/): [Build a Drum Machine](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-drum-machine).

 ## Table of Content